ACEKaito1412/Filipino-Hand-Sign-Recognition/README.md

 ## Contact

-For any questions or inquiries about the Filipino Hand Sign Recognition project, please contact ['macdon.jc.bscs@gmail.com'].
+For any questions or inquiries about the Filipino Hand Sign Recognition project, please contact [Jhun Carlo Macdon](mailto:macdon.jc.bscs@gmail.com).

 ## Appendix